akrbdk/akrbdk/README.md

 ## ✨ About Me

-I have a strong background in PHP as well as Go and MySQL and I specialize in web projects.
+I have a strong background in PHP as well as MySQL and I sometimes write in Go.
+I specialize in web projects.
 I mostly worked at mid-sized companies because I like creating valuable products for users and solving real problems, rather than dealing with big-corporate politics.